jantic/DeOldify/README.md

 From there you can start running the notebooks in Jupyter Lab, via the url they provide you in the console.

+**NOTE** You can also now do "conda activate deoldify" if you have the latest version of conda and in fact that's now recommended.
+But a lot of people don't have that yet so I'm not going to make it the default instruction here yet.

 #### Docker for Jupyter

 You can build and run the docker using the following process: